-Elizabeth Causton, Social Worker with the Victoria Hospice Society Crisis Response Team, provided in-services throughout the Province of Manitoba in May 2001 entitled "Psychosocial and Communication Issues in Palliative Care".
+Elizabeth Causton, Social Worker with the Victoria Hospice Society Crisis Response Team, provided presentations throughout the Province of Manitoba way back in May 2001 entitled "Psychosocial and Communication Issues in Palliative Care".
 In her presentations, Ms. Causton likened working with families to a dance.
 The dance is well known and has been well practiced by the family.
+Causton's advice is still relevant today.
 The following notes have been reviewed by Ms. Causton and are used with her kind permission.